 **Please note that currently all training is delivered online via a Zoom account held by Dr Farahar.

-Training we currently offer (enquire if there is a topic you are interested in not stated here):
+Training currently offered (enquire if there is a topic you are interested in not stated here):

 New in 2021: Creating neurodivergent friendly learning environments (and teaching environments for neurodivergent staff)